carpentries-incubator/SDC-EEGLAB/_episodes/05-scripting.md

 {: .callout}

 > ## Scripting: How do I love thee, let me count the ways
-> 1. minimize operator error
+> 1. Minimize operator error
 > 2. Facilitate sharing of procedures
 > 3. Provenance, a record of the exact process
 > 4. Efficiency